-- Geopolitical risks.
-Geopolitical strains have increased consistently in recent years and have contributed to a fracturing of the global economy.
-These developments raise the risks related to commodity prices and supply chain disruptions.
-The growing use of international sanctions also increases the possible magnitude of consequences.
+- Geopolitical risks and globalisation developments.
+Geopolitical risks have increased significantly in recent years, contributing to a fracturing of the global economy.
 Geopolitical tensions can weigh on the global economy through various channels, including shocks on commodity prices, financial markets, business confidence, supply chains and trade.
-Such developments are susceptible to lead simultaneously to higher inflation (for some time) and weaker activity, further complicating the tasks of central banks. - A higher interest rate impact than assumed.
-Due to the peak in inflation, central banks have tightened monetary policy markedly, leading to much higher short-term and long-term interest rates than before.
+Such developments are susceptible to lead simultaneously to higher inflation developments and weaker activity, complicating the task of central banks.
+The growing use of international sanctions also increases the possible magnitude of consequences of such events. - A greater impact of tight monetary conditions.
+The marked tightening of monetary policy in response to high inflation over past quarters has led to much higher short-term and long-term interest rates than in previous years.
 This has already weighed on activity, notably through weaker developments in most interest rate sensitive sectors, in particular the real estate sector.
-The impact of higher interest rates could yet increase significantly in coming quarters, given the usual delays between the increase in rates and its effect on the economy.
-In a more unfavourable economic context, tighter financial conditions, combined with weaker activity developments, could lead to weaker trends (than assumed in the baseline scenario) regarding credit, investment spending and residential and commercial real estate prices, and lead to higher default rates. - More fragile public finances.
-The fact that public debt-to-GDP ratios are high increases risks related to public finances in a high interest rate and weak growth environment.
-These combined developments could give rise in some countries to market tensions (widening sovereign bond spreads) and affect activity through several channels (higher interest rates, lower government spending, higher taxes).
+These negative consequences could extend further given the usual delays between the increase in rates and its effect on the economy.
+In a more unfavourable economic context, tighter financial conditions, combined with weaker activity developments could lead to weaker trends (than assumed in the baseline scenario) regarding credit, investment, residential and commercial real estate prices, and lead to higher default rates. - More fragile public finances.
+The fact that debt-to-GDP ratios are high increases risks related to public finances in an environment of high interest rates and weak growth.
+These combined developments could give birth in some countries to market tensions (widening sovereign bond spreads) and affect activity through several channels (higher interest rates, reduced government spending, higher taxes).

-The adverse and severely adverse scenarios assume the materialisation of these identified latent risks from the third quarter of 2023.
+The adverse and severe scenarios assume the materialisation of these identified latent risks from the first quarter of 2024.

-While downside risks are shared by the adverse and the severely adverse scenarios, the impacts are assumed to be markedly higher in the severely adverse scenario, due to both more pronounced direct shocks (e.g. higher commodity prices) and the development of a negative spiral between the key driving factors (e.g. activity, public debt, bond yields, equity markets).
+While downside risks are shared by the adverse and the severely adverse scenarios, the impacts are assumed to be markedly higher in the severely adverse scenario, due to both more pronounced direct shocks (e.g. higher commodity prices) and the development of a negative spiral between key driving factors (e.g. activity, public debt, bond yields, equity markets).

-Among the considered countries, GDP levels in the adverse scenario stand between 7.8% and 10.8% lower than in the baseline scenario at the end of the shock period.
+Among the considered countries, GDP levels in the adverse scenario stand between 7.8% and 11.1% lower than in the baseline scenario at the end of the shock period.
 In particular, this deviation reaches 9% on average in both the eurozone and the United States.

-In the severe scenario, GDP levels stand between 11.6% and 15.8% lower than in the baseline scenario at the end of the shock period.
+In the severe scenario, GDP levels stand between 11.6% and 16.2% lower than in the baseline scenario at the end of the shock period.
 This deviation reaches 13.2% in both the eurozone and the United States.